AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/app-builder/jwt-auth.md

 ## Inputs mapping

 With the JWT credential value set in the `.env` file, they must be mapped to AppBuilder action inputs to they can be read in the action itself.
-To do this, add entries for each variable in the `ext.config.yaml` action `inputs` in the format: `INPUT_NAME=$ENV_KEY`.
+To do this, add entries for each variable in the `ext.config.yaml` action `inputs` in the format: `PARAMS_INPUT_NAME: $ENV_KEY`.

 For example: